 Critics loved it.
 Most fans loved it.
 Work on the follow up, Quantum of Solace (2008) started soon after.
-In total Daniel Craig has made four James Bond films, including Skyfall (2012), the biggest grossing Bond film of all time.
-His last film was SPECTRE (2015), which saw the return of arch-nemesis Ernst Stavro Blofeld but received a more mixed response.
+In total Daniel Craig has made five James Bond films, including Skyfall (2012), the biggest grossing Bond film of all time.
+SPECTRE (2015), which saw the return of arch-nemesis Ernst Stavro Blofeld but received a more mixed response.

 Other actors who have played 007

 Born 16th April 1917 in San Francisco, died 7th April 2007 in Pennsylvania.